-Essure lawsuits claim Bayer failed to warn patients of severe side effects like uterus perforation, device breakage, autoimmune disorders and fetal death.
-At least 32,000 Essure lawsuits have been filed with many more expected after a damaging Netflix documentary.
-No Essure settlements have been made at this time.We are here to help.
-Get a free case review today
+Essure lawsuits claim Bayer failed to warn patients of severe device side effects.
+Users suffered uterus perforation, device breakage, autoimmune disorders and fetal death.
+At least 33,000 Essure lawsuits have been filed.
+No settlements have been made.

 Why Are Women Filing Essure Lawsuits?